JuanmaMenendez/AutoHotkey-script-Open-Show-Apps/README.md

 2- Download the script file [here](https://github.com/JuanmaMenendez/AutoHotkey-script-Open-Show-Apps/releases/latest/download/AutoHotkey-script-Open-Show-Apps.ahk)

-3- Edit the "YOUR SHORTCUTS CONFIGURATION" section in the script file (Notepad works) and create your shortcuts, setting your [hotkeys](https://autohotkey.com/docs/KeyList.htm) and the address to your desired App by using the above [utility functions](https://github.com/JuanmaMenendez/AutoHotkey-script-Open-Show-Apps#utility-functions)
+3- Edit the _"*** YOUR SHORTCUTS CONFIGURATION ***"_ section in the script file (Notepad works) and create your shortcuts, setting your [hotkeys](https://autohotkey.com/docs/KeyList.htm) and the address to your desired App by using the above [utility functions](https://github.com/JuanmaMenendez/AutoHotkey-script-Open-Show-Apps#utility-functions)

 For example, this line `F7:: OpenOrShowAppBasedOnExeName("C:\Windows\notepad.exe")`  will open the Window's Notepad App when you press the *F7* key